Synapse Glossary¶

 A splice is an atomic change made to data within a Cortex, such as node creation or deletion, adding or removing a tag, or setting, modifying, or removing a property.
 All changes within a Cortex may be retrieved as individual splices within the Cortex’s splice log.

-Storm is the custom, domain-specific language used to interact with data in a Synapse Cortex.
+Storm is the custom query language analysts use to interact with data in Synapse.

 See Storm Reference - Introduction for additional detail.